Mutumwa Mawere: Business empire

-In 1996, he acquired Zimbabwe's sole asbestos mining company Shabanie Mashaba Mines (SMM), branching out through all of Zimbabwe's economy.
-His rise was accompanied by allegations of improper support by politicians from the ruling Zimbabwe African National Union - Patriotic Front (ZANU-PF), especially in connection with government guarantees for a US$60 million loan used in the purchase of SMM.
-Mawere denied these claims, saying that purchase payments were guaranteed for by a deposit of shares of the mining company instead.
+In 1996, Mawere acquired Zimbabwe's sole asbestos mining company Shabanie Mashaba Mines (SMM), branching out through all of Zimbabwe's economy.
+His rise was accompanied by allegations of improper support by politicians from the ruling Zimbabwe African National Union – Patriotic Front (ZANU-PF), especially in connection with government guarantees for a US$60 million loan used in the purchase of SMM.
+Mawere denied these claims, saying that purchase payments were guaranteed by a deposit of shares of the mining company instead.

-Demise of business empire
+Demise of his business empire

 In 2004, Mawere's business empire came under government scrutiny, and allegations of prejudicing the state of more than Z$300 billion were raised by the authorities.
 In May, Zimbabwean authorities asked for Mawere's extradition from South Africa, but failed.
 Since then, by presidential decree major parts of his businesses came under government control.
 According to Mawere, his businesses' funds were used to repay due International Monetary Fund bonds.

 Columnist

-Since his businesses were seized, Mawere has written a number of articles about the situation in Zimbabwe, starting with his own situation and a vindication of his past business deals.
-His op-eds have appeared in several online news websites that cater to Zimbabweans scattered across the world.
+After his businesses were seized, Mawere wrote a number of articles about the situation in Zimbabwe, starting with his own situation and a vindication of his past business deals.
+His op-eds appeared in several online news websites that cater to Zimbabweans scattered across the world.

+Death

+Mawere died at the Mediclinic Sandton Hospital in Johannesburg, on 15 January 2026, four days after his 66th birthday.